smithy-lang/smithy-python/designs/http-interfaces.md

 ```

 These interfaces are relatively straightforward and self-explanatory.
 The
-inclusion of an explicit `URL` interface is the only thing that might be
+inclusion of an explicit `URI` interface is the only thing that might be
 surprising.
 This interface is important to avoid joining and splitting an
 endpoint multiple times in the request response lifecycle, like we do in
 botocore.
 It will be the responsibility of an HTTP client implementation
-to take the information present in the `URL` object and render it into an
+to take the information present in the `URI` object and render it into an
-appropriate representation of the URL for the HTTP client being used.
+appropriate representation of the URI for the HTTP client being used.

 ## HTTP Session interface